psy-farrell/saccades-PNAS/README.md

 # saccades-PNAS

-Code for modelling in Farrell et al. (2010), Influence of environmental statistics on inhibition of saccadic return, PNAS
+MATLAB code for modelling in Farrell, Ludwig, Ellis, & Gilchrist (2010), Influence of environmental statistics on inhibition of saccadic return, PNAS.

+The file fitSomePs.m is the main script to run